michaelcale/books/books/go/0310-json/000-index.md

 Passing a pointer is more efficient becase passing by value creates unnecessary copy.

 `json.MarshallIndent` allows for pretty-printing of nested structures.
-It's less efficient but the result is easier for humans to read.
+The result takes up more space but is easier to read.

 ## Parse JSON into a struct